glenndavey83/rdr2/src/plugins/wp-force-login/readme.txt

 * Fix - Improved the REST API restriction to allow alternative modes of authentication.

 = 5.1 =
-* Tweak - Restrict access to the REST API for authorized users only - props [Andrew Duthie](https://github.com/aduth).
+* Tweak - Restrict access to the REST API for authorized users only - props [Andrew Duthie](https://github.com/kevinvess/wp-force-login/pull/34).
 * Tweak - Added load_plugin_textdomain() to properly prepare for localization at translate.wordpress.org.

 = 5.0 =
-* Feature - Added filter to bypass Force Login redirect for whitelisting pages without specifying a URL.
+* Feature - Added filter to bypass Force Login redirect for allowing pages without specifying a URL.
 * Tweak - Changed the hook for Force Login to run at a later stage in the WordPress tree.
-* Fix - Replaced deprecated function - props [Just-Johnny](https://github.com/Just-Johnny).
+* Fix - Replaced deprecated function - props [Just-Johnny](https://github.com/kevinvess/wp-force-login/issues/26).

 = 4.2 =
 * Tweak - Made plugin translation ready.